icco/coffee_shop/proposal.md

  desktop application so I can truly understand the differences between the web and the desktop development cycle.

- The following are functional requirements for my project:
+Here are some basic requirements for my project:

+ * It must run on Linux
+ * It must run full screen
  * It must be Open Source
  * The language it is written in must be Open Source
- * It must run on Linux
- * It must run full screen

-The following are non-functional requirements for my project:

  * It must promote a distraction free work environment.
  * It must be usable by people who work in various lighting environments (writing in a coffee shop, dark room, corporate environment)